cloudmesh-community/book/chapters/preface/spring2018.md

 From time to time we get the question from a very small number of students why we are not using or uploading the assignment deadlines and the assignment descriptions to CANVAS.
 The reason for this is manyfold.
-First, our class has different dealines for different students within the same class.
+First, our class has different deadlines for different students within the same class.
 This is not supported by CANVAS and if we would use CANVAS leads to confusion and clearly shows the limitation of CANVAS.
 Second, we are teaching cloud computing.
 CANVAS is not a tool that you